cpsage/AlgerianForestFire/README.md

     Integration testing: Run integration tests using python -m pytest.
     User testing: Test the application manually by inputting data and verifying prediction results.

-📸 Screenshots

-Here are some screenshots of the application:

-    Homepage: [placeholder image]
-    Login page: [placeholder image]
-    Prediction results: [placeholder image]

 📦 API Reference

 The application includes a RESTful API that provides access to prediction data and other relevant information.
 The API is documented using Swagger and includes the following endpoints: